Vang Vieng tubing used to draw thousands of travelers a year to central Laos.

 The New, Improved Vang Vieng

 New government-enforced rules have cleaned up Vang Vieng, eliminating its more obvious death traps.
 Tubing was first banned, then gradually reintroduced.
-The police cleaned out the drugs scene.
-(Read more about drugs in Southeast Asia.)
-Alcohol sales were curbed.
-(Read more about getting drunk in Southeast Asia.)
+The police cleaned out the drugs scene and alcohol sales were curbed.

 And most of Vang Vieng's bars were shut down, with only a dozen allowed to reopen on the river's edge as before.
 (Only four are allowed to open at any given time.)